-A weekend at the 2021 Volkswagen Surfmasters on Boomerang Beach.
+A weekend at the NSW Surfmasters at Boomerang Beach.

 As a road-tripping, surf-chasing family who have traversed the countryside many times over, we’ve stumbled upon a place or two in our travels that keeps us coming back for more.
 One such place is a spectacular region on the NSW lower mid north coast: the Barrington Coast.

-When an opportunity arose for us to visit the region for the Volkswagen Surfmasters event at Boomerang Beach, we were quick to pack the boards, pack the kids, and hit the road.
+When an opportunity arose for us to visit the region for the 2021 NSW Surfmasters event at Boomerang Beach, we were quick to pack the boards, pack the kids, and hit the road.
+It felt like we were revisiting our very best summer of 1975!

 The perfect escape for the adventurous family.